 The right knowledge management platform will solve this with integrations that allow teams to access knowledge without having to switch apps.
 Given that it takes employees an average of 23 minutes to refocus after being distracted, the time savings here can be huge.

 Sales reps will save time by being able to access content and insights relevant to their deals within their CRM, customer support employees will pull up relevant information faster than ever before to assist customers, and employees across the organization will be able to search for and share knowledge base content directly in chat apps like Slack or Microsoft Teams.
 With integrations, you get the most out of your entire tech stack.

 6. Ability to Tailor Your Solution to Your Company

-Your team members are more likely to adopt—and continue using—a platform that feels familiar and intuitive than they are to embrace a completely unknown entity.
-The best knowledge management solutions offer custom branding options so that the interface can be tailored to your brand and company culture.
+Your team members are more likely to adopt and continue using a platform that feels familiar and intuitive.
+The best knowledge management solutions offer custom solutions so that the interface can be tailored to their specific needs.

 7. Ability to Scale With Your Business

 Whether you’re looking for a knowledge management platform for your department or entire organization, you don’t want to get locked into a solution that you will quickly outgrow.
 As you evaluate knowledge management solutions, look for platforms that are designed to scale with your business.
 Features to keep in mind include the ability to set different roles for users, which will allow you to control permission levels in the platform, and the ability to create multiple groups or communities, which will allow you to create distinct destinations within the larger platform.